Overseeding Winter Grasses into Bermudagrass Turf

 Overseeding is the practice of seeding a cool-season winter grass into the existing bermudagrass lawn prior to it going into dormancy for the winter.
 The most common winter grass, perennial ryegrass, is planted into the prepared bermudagrass turf and it becomes green from October through May.
 St. Augustinegrass and zoysiagrass generally are not suited for overseeding.

-Timing of Overseeding
+Timing of overseeding

 October is ideal for overseeding when daytime air temperatures are 80-85°F and nighttimes are about 55°F.